MooersLab/pymolsnips/README.md

 The free trial period is infinite.
 *Sublime Text 3* starts up much faster than the other text editors for programmers.
 *Sublime Text 3* has strong support for snippets and the autocompletion of tab triggers.
-The snippets are stored in separate files with the file extension `.sublime-snippet'.
+The snippets are stored in separate files with the file extension `.sublime-snippet`.

 <!--
 Sublimeime Text 3 strongly supports writing in LaTeX.
 It provides previews of figures and math equations from within a tex document before compiling it to pdf.
 Documents can be compiled on the fly and the bug reporting is more helpful than in most platforms.